ROCm/omnitrace/docs/conceptual/how-omnitrace-works.rst

   limited to only the functions defined in the binary.
 This is also known as **Binary rewrite**.

 **Dynamic binary instrumentation**
-  Loads an existing binary into memory, inserts instrumentation, and executes the binary.
+  Loads an existing binary into memory, inserts instrumentation, and runs the binary.
   It is limited to executables but is capable of instrumenting linked libraries.
   This is also known as: **Runtime instrumentation**.